hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

 The structure of this Data Item is validated as specified in DDCOM.
-The check digit must follow the<br />
-ISO 6346 standard.
+The check digit must follow the ISO 6346 standard.

 **Technical Description**